What is Saxenda®?

 Other weight loss treatments include:

-The NHS also has lots of great resources for weight loss diets and exercise programmes which you could also try to help you lose weight or use alongside a medicated treatment.
+The NHS has lots of great resources for weight loss diets and exercise programmes which you could also try to help you lose weight or use alongside a medicated treatment.